wimblerobotics/min_max_curr_rviz_overlay/README.md

     ```

 3.  **Source the Overlay:**
     **Crucially**, before running RViz, you need to source the setup file of your workspace in the *same terminal* where you will launch RViz.
-This allows RViz to find the newly built plugin.
+This allows RViz to find the newly built plugin and executables.

     ```bash
-    cd ~/min_max_curr_rviz_overlay_ws
-    source install/setup.bash
+    source ~/min_max_curr_rviz_overlay_ws/install/setup.bash
     ```
-    *Note: You need to do this sourcing step in every new terminal you open before running `rviz2` if you want to use this overlay.*
+    *Note: You need to do this sourcing step in every new terminal you open before running `rviz2` or `ros2 run` commands related to this package.*

 ## Usage